hmakelin/gisnav/docs/pages/advanced_configuration.rst

 Advanced Configuration
 ===================================================
+This section provides detailed information and code samples that you can use to try out or integrate GISNav with your own project.

+First, you might be interested in implementing your own `Custom Node`_, or if you are happy with the provided example nodes, you may also look into making your own `Custom Pose Estimator`_.

 ROS Nodes
 ---------------------------------------------------
 The ``ROS 2`` nodes can be found in :py:mod:`python_px4_ros2_map_nav.nodes`.

 .. _The BaseNode class:

 The BaseNode class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The :class:`.MapNavNode` abstract base class implements a ROS 2 node that produces a vehicle position estimate from visual inputs without the need for a GNSS (GPS) signal.

 .. _The MockGPSNode class:

 The MockGPSNode class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The :class:`.MockGpsNode` extends the :class:`.MapNavNode` abstract base class to publish a mock GPS message generated